Vuxoni/Core-Configuration-Docs/_configfolders/04-Kexts.md

 SMCDellSensors supports OS X 10.7 Lion to macOS 14 Sonoma.

 ### SMCLightSensor
-SMCLighSensor is a plugin for VirtualSMC.
+SMCLightSensor is a plugin for VirtualSMC.
 This plugin is specifically designed to provide ambient light sensor data to macOS, allowing the system to adjust screen brightness and other settings based on the surrounding light conditions.
 This kext requires a light sensor, which is typically found only in higher-end laptops.
 If your laptop doesn’t support automatic brightness adjustment in Windows, this kext won’t function.
 When in doubt, it’s best to skip it.
 SMCLightSensor supports OS X 10.6 Snow Leopard to macOS 14 Sonoma.

 ### SMCProcessor